smallk/smallk.github.io/pages_documentation_tools.md

 		[--precision 4]
 		[--boolean_mode 0]

 Only the first parameter, --indir, is required.
 All remaining params are optional and have the default values indicated.

 The meanings of the various options are as follows:

-	1. --indir: path to the folder containing the files ‘matrix.mtx’, ‘dictionary.txt’, and ‘documents.txt’
+	1. --indir: path to the folder containing the files ‘matrix.mtx’, ‘dictionary.txt’, and ‘documents.txt’; may be in small_data for example
 	2. –-outdir: path to the folder to into which results should be written
 	3. –-docs_per_term: any rows whose entries sum to less than this value will be pruned
 	4. –-terms_per_doc: any columns whose entries sum to less than this value will be pruned